RahulSharma-10/FaceDetectApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Overview:
-This FaceDetect App uses React js, and Clarifie API to detect images.
+This FaceDetect App uses React js, and Clarifie API to detect faces in images.

 # Preview:
 => **Home Page**: